CodeEditApp/CodeEditLanguages/Sources/CodeEditLanguages/Documentation.docc/Add-Languages.md

 When everything is working correctly push your `tree-sitter-{lang}` changes to `origin` and also create a Pull Request to the official repository.

-> Take [this PR description](https://github.com/tree-sitter/tree-sitter-javascript/pull/223) as a template and cross-reference it with your Pull Request.
+> Tip: Take [this PR description](https://github.com/tree-sitter/tree-sitter-javascript/pull/223) as a template and cross-reference it with your Pull Request.

 Now you can remove the local dependencies and replace it with the actual package URLs and submit a Pull Request for `CodeEditTextView`.